Wager Mutiny: Cheap's group

 Twenty men remained on the island after the departure of Speedwell.
-Poor weather during October and November continued.
+Poor weather continued during October and November.
 One man died of exposure after being marooned for three days on a rock for stealing food.
 By December and the summer solstice, it was decided to launch the barge and the yawl and skirt up the coast 300 miles to an inhabited part of Chile.
 During bad weather, the yawl was overturned and lost, with the quartermaster drowned.

 There was not enough room for everyone in the barge, and four of the most helpless men, all marines, were left on the shore to fend for themselves.
 In his account, Campbell describes events thus:

 The loss of the yawl was a great misfortune to us who belonged to her (being seven in number) all our clothes, arms, etc. being lost with her.
 As the barge was not capable of carrying both us and her own company, being in all seventeen men, it was determined to leave four of the Marines on this desolate place.
 This was a melancholy thing, but necessity compelled us to it.
 And as we were obliged to leave some behind us, the marines were fixed on, as not being of any service on board.
 What made the case of these poor men the more deplorable, was the place being destitute of seal, shellfish, or anything they could possibly live upon.
 The captain left them arms, ammunition, a frying pan, and several other necessaries.

 Fourteen men were now left, all in the barge.
 After repeated failed attempts to round the headland, they decided to return to the island and give up all hope of escape.
 The four stranded marines were looked for but had disappeared.
 Two months after leaving the island, Cheap's group returned.
 The thirteen survivors were close to death, and one man died of starvation shortly after arriving.